 Once you have taken the time to identify your core values, pick one of them that can fuel your fitness goals.
 You may be surprised at how many of them can tie together.

-(Note: don’t think you’re chained to what you picked as your core value.
+(Note: you’re not chained to what you picked as your core value.
 You can always change and refine as you get to know yourself better!).

 Link Your Value(s) To Your Desired Health Behavior